je-nunez/find_an_auction/README.md

-# Find an auction
+# Find items in eBay

-Find items if you want to buy them from eBay
+Find items and other information from eBay, prices, locations, end times of auctions or buy-it-now, from the command-line.

 # WIP